DhanaNugraha/Revou-Module-7-Assignment/README.md

 # RevoBank Application API

 ## Overview
 This API provides a comprehensive set of endpoints for managing users, accounts, and transactions in a banking application.
 Built using **uv** python package and project manager as well as **Flask** for the virtual environment.
+In addition, this API is Deployed on **Koyeb** for reliable cloud hosting.
 It supports user authentication, account management, and transaction processing.

 ## Features Implemented
 1. **User Management**: